 The legal requirements of the Public Interest Disclosure Act 1998 (Whistle-blowers) may restrict the information that can be provided to persons raising complaints.

-If either of these situations occurs the Chief Executive will provide an explanation without disclosing any restricted information.
+If either of these situations occurs the Retail & Operations Manager will provide an explanation without disclosing any restricted information.

 To ensure confidentiality, information about the progress of a complaint will only be provided to the person making the complaint.